onepanelio/core-docs/blog/2020-9-02-training-workflow.md

 5. LabelMe
 6. DatuMaro

-## 2. Upload code to Github
+### 2. Upload code to Github

-Now that we know your code will work with CVAT, let's go ahead and create a workflow for the same.The first step here is to upload your repository to Github.
+Now that we know our code will work with CVAT, let's go ahead and create a workflow for the same.The first step here is to upload your repository to Github.
 The workflow we are about to create will clone this repository and execute training command.

-For this example, we are going to add a training workflow for DEtection TRansformer (DETR).
-[DETR](https://github.com/facebookresearch/detr) was recently published by Facebook Research.
-Unlike many state-of-the-art object detection models, this works end-to-end using Transformers.
-Currently, Faster RCNN is a popular model for object detection.
-But it works in two phases.
-These multiple phases not only create overhead in training, they also take more time to train.
-This new model addresses these issues by approaching object detection task as a set prediction task.
-This is not a completely new approach but previous approaches didn't report accuracy as good as Faster RCNN-based models.

-The first thing we need to do is clone their Github [repository](https://github.com/facebookresearch/detr).
+The first thing we need to do is clone DETR's Github [repository](https://github.com/facebookresearch/detr).
 We are cloning this because we may need to make some changes in code.
 If your code is stored locally, then you'll have to upload it to Github.
 Also note that this code supports MS COCO format, so we can use this directly from CVAT.

-## 3. Running code in JupyterLab
+### 3. Running code in JupyterLab

-Before we create a workflow for this, we need to make sure it works without any issues and also understand how it works.
+Before we create a Workflow for this, we need to make sure it works without any issues and also understand how it works.
 We may also need to make some minor changes.
 You can do this locally or create a JupyterLab workspace on Onepanel.

-Here, our goal is to have one script in this repository that takes required inputs (i.e epochs and other hyperparameters) from user and starts training, inference, etc. For this example, our goal is to create a workflow for training.
+Here, our goal is to have one script in this repository that takes required inputs (i.e epochs and other hyperparameters) from user and starts training, inference, etc. For this example, our goal is to create a Workflow for DETR training.
 So, we will focus on training part only.
 You can have a flag in this script and run training or inference based on user input.

 The only major different between running this code localy and in a workflow is that our annotated data will be dumped onto cloud storage, so we will map that directory with any local directory.
 Hence, you need to update directory structure and fix it to any directory (i.e `/mnt/data/dataset/`).
 This is where we will mount our dataset from cloud storage.